lana2mars/gigscan/README.md

 ## The Problem: Death by a Thousand Scrolls

-The autonomous economy is here, but freelancers are still hunting manually.
+The autonomous economy is here, but freelancers ans small agencies are still hunting manually.

 Every day, potential clients post on X, LinkedIn, Telegram, and Discord — expressing pain, asking for help, announcing funding.
 These are **economic intent signals** buried under thousands of irrelevant posts.